Romance of the Underworld

-Romance of the Underworld is a 1928 American silent drama film produced and distributed by Fox Film Corporation.
-Directed by Irving Cummings and starring Mary Astor, it was based upon a stage play called A Romance of the Underworld by Paul Armstrong.
+Romance of the Underworld is a 1928 American synchronized sound drama film produced and distributed by Fox Film Corporation.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the sound-on-film movietone process.
+Directed by Irving Cummings and starring Mary Astor, it was based upon the 1911 stage play A Romance of the Underworld by Paul Armstrong.
 A previous version of the story was filmed as A Romance of the Underworld in 1918 by director James Kirkwood with Catherine Calvert in Astor's part.